-You call the waiter, and convince him to remove the bothersome family so you can eat in peace.
+You call the waiter and convince him to remove the bothersome family so you can eat in peace.
 You know right away that it's one of the "no screaming children" restaurants, let alone one that isn't intended for them.
-But you just wonder why that family is allowed to bring that little screaming demon in the first place.
+But you just wonder why that family could bring that little screaming demon in the first place.

 Screaming Children in Restaurants are Problemsome!

 Let's face it - with the exception of those that allow people of a certain age and over (discussed later), restaurants even serve screaming kids.